Eukerka/PopIcon-app/README.md

 1. In Photoshop, we create an empty layer with the specified resolution of 256x256 (transparent, in any way) <img width="313" height="568" alt="2026-01-20_02-01-52" src="https://github.com/user-attachments/assets/dbada679-c41d-406b-b4fb-def634b5f7ea" />

-2. From our example image, we first cut out the closed-mouth version — remove the background from the cropped part, scale the closed-mouth cat (problems may occur when you try to fit the second cat), and get the finished first instance.
+2. From our example image(spoiler below 1/2), we first cut out the closed-mouth version — remove the background from the cropped part, scale the closed-mouth cat (problems may occur when you try to fit the second cat), and get the finished first instance.
 Save it.

 <details>
   <summary>2</summary>